Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 ## Get the power to the printer

 First of all an Advice: Don't cheap out on the mains voltage parts, they can make the difference between an lethal or non-lethal accident.
-Buy from local/trusted shops, dont trust Aliexpress components to actually have the diameter, rating, safety feature and so on they discribe.<br>
+Buy from local/trusted shops, dont trust Aliexpress or some marketplace dealers on Amazon components to actually have the diameter, rating, safety feature and so on they discribe.<br>
-There is absolutly no sense in saving 20-50€/$ on a >1000€/$ printer and risking your life due to bad parts.
+There is absolutly no sense in saving 20-50 USD/EUR on a >1000 USD/EUR printer and risking your life due to bad parts.

 ### The cable
-If the maximum current your printer needs is below 10A you can use a C13 cable. (like for a normal PC, but check the rating and strand diameter, some come with 3,5 or 7A rating and 0.5mm²/AWG21 or 0.75mm²/AWG20 go for 1-1.5mm²/AWG18-16)<br>
+If the maximum current your printer needs is below 10A you can use a C13 cable. (like for a normal PC, but check the rating and strand diameter, some come with 3,5 or 7A rating and 0.5mm²/AWG21 or 0.75mm²/AWG20, but you should go for 1.5mm²/AWG16)<br>
-If your maximum current is between 10A and 16A you have to go for a C19 cable.<br>
+If your maximum current is between 10A and 16A you have to go for a C19 cable with 1.5mm² to 2.5mm² or AWG16 to AWG14.<br>
 <b>Warning:</b> Don't overrun the cable/connector or otherwise you risk a burning cable/connector!<br>
 If you need more than 16A you either need to split the load or consult a professional to help you out.<br><br>

-Get two or three of those cables, because we are gonna cut and strip one (two) of them for the wiring on the printer.<br>
+Get two or three of those cables, because we are gonna cut and strip them for the wiring on the printer.<br>
 You should NOT use cables like ones for speakers that you might have used for your 24V wiring, because the isolation is not rated for higher voltages!<br><br>
 Here you can see the difference between the connectors.<br>
 ![C13-C19](https://user-images.githubusercontent.com/98351572/172686941-9025ef9e-7612-464f-ac4a-17ee5e3df9fd.png)<br>